david-cattermole/mayaMatchMoveSolver/BUILD.md

 The LDPK provides a standard set of lens distortion features and the ability to provide custom lens distortion plug-ins.

+NOTE: LDPK is included inside mmSolver - there is no need to install it.

 ## Python